wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

 --------------

 $configure_wodle_openscap
-  Enables Wodle OpenSCAP section render on this host.
+  Enables the Wodle OpenSCAP section rendering on this host.
+If this variable is not set to true the complete *open-scap wodle* tag will not be added to *ossec.conf*.

   `Default true`
+  `Type Boolean`

 $wodle_openscap_disabled
   Disables the OpenSCAP wodle.

   `Default yes`
+  `Type String`

 $wodle_openscap_timeout
   Timeout for each evaluation.

   `Default 1800`
+  `Type String`

 $wodle_openscap_interval
   Interval between OpenSCAP executions.

   `Default 1d`
+  `Type String`

 $wodle_openscap_scan_on_start
   Run evaluation immediately when service is started.

   `Default yes`
+  `Type String`

 .. _ref_agent_vars_wodle_ciscat: